 "Does TV Make You Smarter?"
 Steven Johnson, writing in the New York Times, argues that TV does indeed make you smarter.
-He writes that the new complex plots take more brain power to follow and comprehend.
+He writes that the new complex TV plots take more brain power to follow and comprehend.

 But is it true?